 The Wandering Tower by Sergej Prokofjev is the Motive of the next Mahalla Festival

-The working title of the upcoming Mahalla Festival in Cyprus is “The Wandering Tower”, a term pointing on a bipolar reality omnipresent in the current world.
+The working title of the upcoming Mahalla Festival in Cyprus is “The Wandering Tower”.
+It is used as a metaphor to point on a bipolar reality omnipresent in the current world.
 Cyprus is divided by a buffer-zone, which is bordered by watchtowers.
 The inspiration for the topic is a piece of Literature with its own miracle story.
-“The Wandering Tower” is a surrealist short story by the Composer of “Peter and the Wolf” Sergej Prokofjev.
-Written in 1918 on the Trans Siberian Express-Train.
-This is the first translation into English of the text.
+“The Wandering Tower” is a surrealist short story by the Composer of “Peter and the Wolf”, Sergej Prokofjev.
+It was written in 1918 on the Trans-Siberian Express-Train.
 We are quoting the title as a metaphor for the demand for unlimited mobility.

-30 Years after the “East-Block” -dissolved and the wall in Berlin was demolished we have other blocks, borders, fences and walls imprisoning people.
-The Mahalle Festival is questioning these realities and picks out the sources of migration.
-The artistic program and the discourse platform explores the potential of art and culture to blow up chains in the mind.
+30 Years after the “East-Block” dissolved and the wall in Berlin was demolished, we have other blocks, borders, fences and walls imprisoning people.
+The Mahalla Festival is questioning these realities and picks out the sources of migration.
+The artistic program and the discourse platform explore the potential of art and culture to blow up chains in the mind.
 The Festival is building up a network and an infrastructure in the locations it performs to fight dystopian realities with utopian visions and to trigger transformative change for a sustainable one-world-future.

 Sergej Prokofjef, The Wandering Tower, May 1918 (Transsibirien Express) – Omori, 27.
 June 1918